-The 25 Most Successful College Basketball Teams Of The 21st Century, Scored By NCAA Tournament Bracket Rules
+The 25 Most Successful College Basketball Teams Since 2000, Scored By NCAA Tournament Bracket Rules

 4. Florida (tie) – 59 Points